what brings us to this space?

-What if, at school, we taught children to understand their emotions, to monitor and manage their own state, to explore their behaviours and to build relationships?
+What if, at school, we taught children to understand their emotions, to monitor and manage their own state, to understand and nurture their mental health, to explore their behaviours and to build relationships?

 What if that learning style continued into the workplace?
 Not at the expense of skills training, but in service of a greater awareness of self and of others?
 To learn to be able to express our emotions, to describe what drives our behaviours and to be more tolerant of others and their differences?
 To be able to explore together what success means for us all individually, or what frustration is and how we experience it?
 To be able to explore our map of the world and be curious about the maps of others?